helvecioneto/img2geo/README.md

 # Img2Geo - Convert PNG file to GeoTiff
-To use this algorithm, simply inform the png file directory, the coordinates (lat, lon) of the central point and width and height in (km).
+To use this algorithm, simply inform the png file directory, the coordinates (lat, lon) of the central point and width and height in (meters).

 ## Install
     $python setup.py